 Shadow Opera needs your help to tell Michael’s story and has launched a fundraising campaign.

-At least 80% of funds raised will go directly to our singers, instrumentalists and creatives — the more funds raised, the more work we will create for these freelancers.
+At least 80% of funds raised will go directly to the singers, instrumentalists and creatives making Veritable Michael— the more funds raised, the more work we will create for these freelancers.
 The arts currently face huge uncertainty and any support you can give, financial or otherwise, is greatly appreciated!